robindavidgames/ci-project02/README.md

 ![Image of choosing the other dice.](/assets/images/readme/features11.png)
 ![Image of a used dice and a selected dice.](/assets/images/readme/features12.png)

 * The values from each row and column in the grid are placed into arrays that are scored according to the rules of poker.
+It doesn't matter in what order the numbers are placed in the play-area as a function rearranges the arrays into ascending order.
 * The scores for each row and column are updated dynamically and placed into a box at the end of each row and column.
 The total score for all of these rows and columns are updated at the top of the page.

 ![Image of row and column scores being updated.](/assets/images/readme/features13.png)